ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-I used OpenAI’s o1 model to develop a trading strategy.
-It is DESTROYING the market - <a href="https://medium.com/datadriveninvestor/i-used-openais-o1-model-to-develop-a-trading-strategy-it-is-destroying-the-market-576a6039e8fa" target="_blank" rel="noopener noreferrer">link</a></h3>
+How a few bytes completely broke my production app - <a href="https://medium.com/@davide-ceschia/how-a-few-bytes-completely-broke-my-production-app-8e8a038ee99d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Austin Starks`**
+✍️ **posted by `Davide Ceschia`**

-<blockquote>It literally took one try.
-I was shocked.</blockquote>
+<blockquote>Over the last 9 years I’ve been working in my free time on a passion project called GDLauncher (https://gdlauncher.com), and today we’re…</blockquote>

 <h3>2.
-Seven Common Causes of Data Leakage in Machine Learning - <a href="https://medium.com/towards-data-science/seven-common-causes-of-data-leakage-in-machine-learning-75f8a6243ea5" target="_blank" rel="noopener noreferrer">link</a></h3>
+‘Transfusion’ Is Supercharging Training Multi-Modal LLMs Like Never Before - <a href="https://medium.com/gitconnected/transfusion-is-supercharging-training-multi-modal-llms-like-never-before-a8c112c4194b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yu Dong`**
+✍️ **posted by `Dr. Ashish Bamania`**

-<blockquote>Key Steps in data preprocessing, feature engineering, and train-test splitting to prevent data leakage</blockquote>
+<blockquote>A deep dive into how 'Transfusion' enables training a single Transformer model using text & images to create a powerful multi-modal LLM</blockquote>

 <h3>3.
 Say Goodbye to Try/Catch with This New ECMAScript Operator! 🚀 - <a href="https://medium.com/javascript-in-plain-english/say-goodbye-to-try-catch-with-this-new-ecmascript-operator-e2b798c7b7a8" target="_blank" rel="noopener noreferrer">link</a></h3>